apache/cordova-coho/docs/cadence-release-process.md

  3. Ensure the [Upgrade Guide](http://docs.phonegap.com/en/edge/guide_upgrading_index.md.html) for your platform is up-to-date
  4. Ensure the other guides listed in the sidebar are up-to-date for your platform

-## Final Tagging (non-RC)

-This is done for all repos once testing is complete, and documentation is up-to-date.
-If nothing has changed since the earlier tag, no need to run the steps below.
-If changes have occured, make sure to cherry-pick them into the release branch and rerun commands below.

-Note: If you get an error due to the tag already existing on the server, view the moving tags section at the bottom of this readme on how to delete a remote git tag.

-Use the same coho commands as for the RCs (it will update JS & VERSION):

-    coho prepare-release-branch --version 3.6.0 -r js -r app-hello-world -r mobile-spec coho repo-status -r js -r app-hello-world -r mobile-spec -b master -b 3.6.x
-    # If changes look right:
-    coho repo-push -r js -r app-hello-world -r mobile-spec -b master -b 3.6.x coho tag-release --version 3.6.0 -r js -r app-hello-world -r mobile-spec

 ## Branching & Tagging cordova-docs

  1. Cherry pick relevant commits from master to 3.6.x branch